toggl/track-extension/README.md

 ## Installing from Source

-Works for Chrome only:

-1. Clone the repository: `git clone git://github.com/toggl/toggl-button`
+First clone the repository: `git clone git://github.com/toggl/toggl-button`

+Then depending on your browser, continue with the following steps.

+On Chrome:

-2. Navigate to `chrome://extensions/` and enable "Developer Mode".
+1. Navigate to `chrome://extensions/` and enable "Developer Mode".
-3. Choose "Load unpacked extension..."
+2. Choose "Load unpacked extension..."
-4. Open the src directory in the toggl-button directory you just cloned and follow the prompts to install.
+3. Open the src directory in the toggl-button directory you just cloned and follow the prompts to install.

+On Firefox:

+1. Rename the `manifest.json` file to `manifest_chrome.json`
+2. Rename the `manifest_ff.json` file to `manifest.json` (note: switch them around again if you want to use Chrome)
+3. Navigate to `about:debugging`
+4. Choose `Load Temporary Add-on`
+5. Open the src directory and select the `manifest.json` file

+Note that in Firefox the add-on needs to be manually loaded again when the browser restarts.

 ## Changelog